 A late add may be scheduled as an audit if the course was never scheduled by the student at any time during the semester.

-After the drop deadline for a course, it is still possible for students to drop a course by using "late drop."
+After the drop deadline for a course, it is still possible for a student to drop a course by using "late drop."
 For full-semester courses, the beginning of the late-drop period and the late drop deadline are on the Academic Calendar.
-To check the late drop deadline for all of the courses on a student's schedule (including part-semester courses), students and advisers can use the Course Drop Dates application on eLion.
-Authorized advisers are able to calculate late drop deadlines by entering any start and end dates on the ARIRP screen in ISIS.
+In LionPATH (Student Center, Academics, My Class Schedule), late drop deadlines are listed for every class on the student's schedule (including part-semester courses), by clicking on the deadline icon .

-Advising Note: Because the decision to late drop a course can have far-reaching ramifications, a student should consult with an adviser when considering late dropping a course: late drops can jeopardize a student's progress toward graduation.
-In addition, students should consider the impact of a reduced credit load.
+Because the decision to late drop a course can have far-reaching ramifications, a student should consult with an adviser when considering late dropping a course to fully consider the impact of a reduced credit load.

 The Late-Drop Checklist provides a framework for advising discussions about late-drop.

-Beginning fall 2010, when a student late drops a course, the action will be reflected on his/her record with the symbol WN.
+Beginning fall 2016, when a student late drops a course, the action will be reflected on his/her record with the symbol LD.